 Please click here to view specific dress code specifications from the handbook.

-Mrs. Hill mentioned on the PNN that straps on shirts should be at least 3 fingers wide and
+Straps on shirts should be at least 3 fingers wide and

 shorts/skirts/skorts should be below your child's longest finger when their arms are relaxed at their